whitehat-zero/PowEnum/README.md

 # PowEnum

 Executes common PowerSploit Powerview functions and then combines the output into a spreadsheet for easy analysis.
+All network traffic is only sent to the DC(s).

 #### Syntax Examples:
   - Invoke-PowEnum